 Tech Level: Some aircraft are much easier to fly than others, and the simplest ones are not likely to be the ugly ducklings I’ve been featuring in this glossary.
 Basic training aircraft work best for this sort of thing.
 For genre fiction, let’s say Young Adult and Middle Grade.

 Appeared In: I’ve already mentioned Emergence, by David R. Palmer, which features protagonist Candida Maria Smith-Foster as the eleven year old pilot of an ultralight.
 In Windhaven, by George R.R.
 Martin and Lisa Tuttle, Flyers come of age and take their parent’s strap-on wings at the age of thirteen.
 I researched this topic for my own SF novel, in which glider pilots have to be light, and girls are recruited at fourteen or so.
-Release of Avians is scheduled for 2017.
+Release of Avians is scheduled for August 1st, 2017.
+Update: Avians is now available for pre-order from Five Rivers Publishing and major online booksellers.

 For Your Plot: All the thrills of alternative aviation, plus the added risks that come with inexperience.
 There’s an old saying that there are old pilots and bold pilots, but no old, bold pilots.
 Reverse engineer that, if you like.